medavox/distribackup/docs/report/report.md

 ###Ceph

 Ceph is a distributed file system.
-Ceph is aimed more at technically proficient users and industry professionals.
+Designed for use with Storage Area Networks and other types of dedicated file storage hardware, Ceph is aimed more at technically proficient users and industry professionals.

 ###Tahoe-LAFS